How Journalist Teirra Kamolvattanavith Went From Hushed To Heard

 Shortly after her return home, she got into a physical altercation with one of her family members that left both her heart and body bruised.
 Never wanting to be in that predicament again, she took up Muay Thai for self-defense – and the sport has helped her move forward.

-In a sudden change of events, the investigative journalist will now have the production cameras focused on her when “The Apprentice” begins airing this month.
+In a sudden change of events, the investigative journalist will now have the production cameras focused on her when “The Apprentice” makes its Netflix premiere in 2022’s first quarter.

 After being through so much in life, Kamolvattanavith believes that the physical and business challenges on the show will be no match for her drive.